lautivalentini/rest-authentication-api/README.md

-## Rest Server
+## Rest and Authentication API

-Rest server using Node.js with Express.js and connection to MongoDB database
+Using Node.js with Express.js and connection to MongoDB database

 * Rest server (get, post, put and delete)
 * Validation with [express-validator](https://express-validator.github.io/docs/)